Key dates

 Your training contract with us starts when you’ve successfully completed the PCLL

 We’ll fund your PCLL tuition fees and pay you a maintenance grant for the duration of the PCLL.
-We’ll also help with the Hong Kong conversion exams if needed.
+For overseas students, we also help with the Hong Kong PCLL conversion exams if needed.

 When you join us, your training covers several areas of law